-Abstract submission is officially closed.
-If you are interested in participating in the conference, please email: email@example.com
+Abstract submission is open!!
+If you have questions about the conference, please email: firstname.lastname@example.org

 Friends of the Environment will hold its 9th biennial Abaco Science Alliance Conference in Marsh Harbour, Abaco, January 7th – 9th, 2020, starting with a welcome reception on the evening of Jan.
 7th.
 The meeting (Jan.
 8th & 9th) will include oral presentations, posters and keynote talks, optional field trips will follow on Jan.
 10th (TBA – this is a holiday so we may have to make other plans).
 We invite submission of contributed papers and posters on the findings of your research on natural history, geology, conservation, and environmental science and education of The Abaco’s/Bahamas at this conference.